kushaldas/pym/docs/looping.rst

 In the first line of the code we are initializing *a* and *b*, then looping while b's value is less than 100.
 Inside the loop first we are printing the value of *b* and then in the next line putting the value of *b* to *a* and *a + b* to *b* in the same line.

-If you put a trailing comma in the *print* statement , then it will print in the same line
+In your print function call if you pass another argument called end and pass a space string, it will print in the same line with space delimiter.
+The default value for end is '\n'.

 ::

-    #!/usr/bin/env python
+    #!/usr/bin/env python3
     a, b = 0, 1
     while b < 100:
-        print b,
+        print(b,)
         a, b = b, a + b

 The output